AToMPM/atompm/doc/_build/html/_sources/new_language.txt

 .. image:: img/local_constraint.png

+.. warning:: Multi-line local constraints need to have each line end with "\\".

 One disadvantage of this constraint is that the minimum number of instances (also 1) is not checked.
 A global constraint solves this:

 .. image:: img/global_constraint.png